REACH Restrictions Roadmap Update Targets 6PPD And Removes THF

 A proposed amendment to the REACH Restrictions Roadmap was presented by the European Commission at CARACAL 55 on 30 June 2025.
 The draft includes the addition of N-(1,3-dimethylbutyl)-N'-phenyl-p-phenylenediamine (6PPD) to Annex I (Pool 0, entry 6.2) and the removal of tetrahydrofuran (THF) from Annex II (entry 1.11).
 These proposed updates reflect shifting regulatory priorities under the EU’s Chemicals Strategy for Sustainability and have direct implications for manufacturers, importers, and downstream users.

-What Is Being Proposed in the REACH Update?
+What Is Being Proposed In The REACH Update?

 Under the proposal, 6PPD—a chemical antioxidant used in rubber tyres—is slated for inclusion due to concerns over aquatic toxicity and reproductive risks.
 The Netherlands and Austria support the restriction, which could apply to rubber tyres and other rubber products.
 If agreed, the restriction dossier would be submitted to ECHA in Q1 2026.